nafisajamal123/auth-dashboard-app/README.md

-#  Auth Dashboard – Full-Stack Assignment (Frontend Focus)
+#  Auth Dashboard – Full-Stack Assignment

 A modern full-stack web application built as part of a Frontend Developer Intern shortlisting assignment.
 The project demonstrates **authentication, protected routes, dashboard UI, and CRUD operations**, with clean frontend–backend integration and secure practices.